dusty-nv/jetson-inference/docs/pytorch-object-fruit.md

 > **note:** `--stats-only` does download the annotation data (approximately ~1GB), but not the images yet.

 In practice, to keep the training time down (and disk space), you probably want to keep the total number of images <10K.
+Although the more images, the more accurate your model will be.
 You can limit the amount of data downloaded with the `--max-images` option.

-For example, if you wanted to only use 2500 images for the fruit dataset (instead of the ~6500 images available), you would launch the image downloader like this instead:
+For example, if you wanted to only use 2500 images for the fruit dataset, you would launch the downloader like this:

 ``` bash
 $ python3 open_images_downloader.py --max-images=2500 --class_names "Apple,Orange,Banana,Strawberry,Grape,Pear,Pineapple,Watermelon"
 ```

-If `--max-boxes` isn't set, by default all the data available will be downloaded - so be sure to check the amount of data with `--stats-only` first before downloading.
-Unfortunately it isn't possible in advance to determe the actual disk size requirements of the images, but a general rule of thumb for this dataset is to budget ~350KB per image.
+If the `--max-boxes` option isn't set, by default all the data available will be downloaded - so be sure to check the amount of data with `--stats-only` first before downloading.
+Unfortunately it isn't possible in advance to determine the actual disk size requirements of the images, but a general rule of thumb for this dataset is to budget ~350KB per image.

 Mirrors of the dataset are available here: